i-am-yohan/explainable_credit_scoring/README.md

 ```
 pip3 install -r Scripts/Requirements.txt
 ```
 This installs the python packages _only_.
-The required R packages are installed within the R script.
+The required R packages are installed within the R script executed later in the process.
 The following python packages are installed:
 ```
 psycopg2
 statsmodels